Contadora Island: Population

 The population of Contadora is a mere 115 people.
 While most of the citizens there are native Panamanians, some are multimillionaires with summer homes.
 When Shah Mohammed Reza Pahlavi was exiled from Iran he spent much of his fortune on property in Contadora.
-A government crackdown on tax evasion caused many of the rich to leave - some of the homes are now rented out to tourists.
+Some of the homes are now rented out to tourists.
 A small school is present on the island, where several children attend; however, most of the island life is centered around tourism, so most of the locals spend their time catering to such industries.